DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-05-18-access-control-history.md

 ---
 title: "Setting user permissions: context and user research"
 description: Users and organisations need to configure permissions to make decisions, see safeguarding information and set controls for other users.
-Here's how we arrived at our designs
+Here’s how we arrived at our designs
 date: 2020-05-18
 ---
 <!-- markdownlint-disable MD051 -->